saltyorg/docs/docs/sandbox/apps/linkding.md

 ## What is it?

-[Linkding](https://github.com/sissbruecker/linkding#introduction){: target=_blank rel="noopener noreferrer" } is a simple bookmark service that you can host yourself.
+[Linkding](https://github.com/sissbruecker/linkding#introduction) is a simple bookmark service that you can host yourself.
 It's designed be to be minimal and fast.

 !!!info
     By default, the role is protected behind your Authelia/SSO middleware.
 You will also have to log into the app itself.